groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 will install all the tools necessary for the build.

-#### Non-english keyboard
+#### Non-English keyboard

-If you have a non english keyboard, the easiest solution is to add a command like
+If you have a non-English keyboard, the easiest solution is to add a command like

 ```shell
 /usr/local/bin/setxkmap fr